MDABUSAYED1/unis-students-future-XD/README.md

 #### 0006.c - solution to finding if the number is even or odd
 #### 0007.c - solution to finding the number of days in from jan 1
 #### 0008.c - solution to finding the sum of array inputs for ten values given by the user
+#### 0009.c - solution to checking if the number array is palindrome